Beard and cloak do not make one a philosopher. (German Proverb)

 What is polite?
 Lack of candour is hardly polite to one's sense of worth, one's inner being.
 Frankness is one of the noble assets.
 If you are not allowed to be free-flowing yet polite, maybe you have come across someone that passes on his largely-stunted-and-stunting problems.
 There are many such fellows.
 Really good manners are not for covering your sincere nature; to the contrary.
 Try to bulwark much and often, to preserve your assets and fair play.
 At least try to be fair and to the point.
 It could pay in the long run.

-A show of humility is not the best there is
+A show of humility is not the best show in town

 Those who make a show of humility, lack sincerity, and a fool seems unable to change his mind.